nadirhamid/apache-whitelist-modwl-c/README.md

 Handling bad agents
 ---------------------

-Sometimes we may want to do something with spoofed user agents.
+Sometimes we may want to do something with unwanted user agents.
-Here's an example of handling a bad user agent
+Here's an example of handling one

 	<Directory "/">
 		WLEnabled On